sarschu/CodeSwitching/README.md

 # System requirements
 The system requirements are:
 * python 2.7
-* nltk.tokenize
+* nltk.tokenize (by doing nltk.download() in any python interpreter and choosing models/punkt for download)
-* CRF++ (tested with version 0.58, but I am not aware of any changes that would not allow for a lower version)
+* CRF++ (tested with version 0.58, but I am not aware of any changes that would not allow for a lower version: https://taku910.github.io/crfpp/)
 * perl

 ## To run the system: